brorb/710-wiki/Content/Characters/SYSTEM.md

 > ```

+---
-## Friend Requested from The Sleuths
+## Friend Requests from The Sleuths

 ![[Friend request acceptance SYSTEM.png|400]]